-There are plausible conjectures that tend to undermine the enduring claims about the word, and it is tempting to conclude that Kekerekeksinen was probably a place name of onomatopoeic origin; that the local inhabitants, speakers of a Finnic language, had given it to the frog marsh; and that, though it was used to refer to the marsh, it had no meaning on its own.
-Also that the word's possessing Finnic features, and reflecting the pervasive sound made by the resident frogs, is hardly surprising.
-The conjectures fail, however, to undermine the claims conclusively, while at the same time there are arguments that can be advanced in their support, and powerful practical reasons why it may be impossible to refute decisively the unverified assumptions on which these arguments depend.[18]
-So a definitive solution remains elusive.
-But it has surely been shown that, unqualified, the claims are not tenable.
-Nobody, it seems, has produced evidence that the 'K' word was a Finnish word, or that it had a meaning in any of the languages spoken in Ingria in the 18th century or earlier.
+It is tempting to conclude that Kekerekeksinen was a place name of onomatopoeic origin; that the local inhabitants, speakers of a Finnic language, gave it to the frog marsh; and that, though widely used to refer to the marsh, it had no meaning on its own.
+Also that, in the circumstances, the word's possessing Finnic features and reflecting the sound made by the frogs that lived there is not surprising.
+There are, however, other possible explanations that have to be taken seriously, so the solution remains elusive.
+But it has surely been shown that the unqualified claims with which we began, that the 'K' word is a Finnish word that means 'frog marsh' - or at least once meant 'frog marsh' - are not tenable.[17]
+Indeed nobody, it seems, has produced evidence that the 'K' word had a definite meaning in any of the languages in use in Ingria in the 18th century.